linusromland/ShellControl/README.md

 # ShellControl

 ShellControl is a powerful tool designed for seamless management of multiple shells and services.
-Built with NestJS, Electron, and React.

 ## License